tomtom-international/vault-assessment-prometheus-exporter/README.md

 * `mount_point` - mount point in Vault for the kubernetes authentication to use, `kubernetes` by default

 ## Modules

+Please see module documentation for how to configure specific functionality in the Vault Assessment Prometheus Exporter instance.

 * [Expiration Monitor](vault_monitor/expiration_monitor/README.md) - monitor secrets in KV2 engines for expiration